 - focused on deepening into one practice / problem-approach (e.g. DDD, functional design) rather than mastering a specific technology/platform

 - discussing (directly or indirecly) solutions to everyday business problems

 - great space for trainer-attendees interactions

 The process to attend an international outsourced technical training is listed below.

 Checklist and accountabilities

 Once identified the training to attend to, an employee must:

-- Get the participation approved by the CTO;
+- Get the participation approved your coach ( project lead/lead link);

 - Broadcast the opportunity on Teams in the

 Training/Generalechannel: sharing same interests is helpful in increasing the possibility of tailored-made trainings;